OFS/ofs.github.io/docs/sw/fpga_tools/hssi/hssi.md

 ## DESCRIPTION ##

-The ```hssi``` application provides a means of interacting with the 10G and with the 100G HE-HSSI AFUs.
-In both 10G and 100G operating modes, the application initializes the AFU and completes the desired transfer as described by the mode- specific options.
+The ```hssi``` application provides a means of interacting with the 10G, 100G, and 200G/400F HE-HSSI AFUs.
+In all operating modes, the application initializes the AFU and completes the desired transfer as described by the mode- specific options.

-COMMON_OPTIONS - application options common to both 10G and 100G modes.
+COMMON_OPTIONS - application options common to the 10G, 100g, and 200G/400G modes.

 `-h, --help`